SumatM/SumatM.github.io/README.md

 - LinkedIn: [My LinkedIn Profile](https://www.linkedin.com/in/sumat-mallick-65b966227/)
 - GitHub: [My GitHub Profile](https://github.com/sumatm)

+## Star and Fork

+If you find this project helpful or interesting, consider giving it a star ⭐ on GitHub.
+You can also fork it to use it as a starting point for your own portfolio website.
+Happy coding!

 Feel free to reach out if you have any questions or if you want any specific features in the portfolio!